-- 3.10.3 Sites for Gypsy and traveller accommodation should be within or adjoining a Local Centre or Rural Settlement.
+3.9.33.10.3 Sites for Gypsy and traveller accommodation should be within or adjoining a Local Centre or Rural Settlement.
 Where it is demonstrated that need exists, and that no suitable site is available within or adjoining a Local Centre or Rural Settlement, a site outside but well-related to the settlement may be acceptable.
-Suitable sites for Gypsy and traveller accommodation (and for Low Impact Development), which are well-related to a settlement must: - take a sequential approach, considering previously developed land first;
+Suitable sites for Gypsy and traveller accommodation (and for Low Impact Development), which are well-related to a settlement must:

-- be within a reasonable and safe walking distance of the centre of the settlement: - have a safe suitable highway access; - have reasonable access to utilities, with any new telephone or electricity connections being placed underground; - be of a size which is proportionate to the adjacent community; and - be consistent with other relevant policies within this Local Plan, including matters of landscape character, tranquillity, and the natural and historic environment.
+- Ttake a sequential approach, considering previously developed land first: - Bbe within a reasonable and safe walking or cycling distance of the centre of the settlement; - Hhave a safe suitable highway access; - Hhave reasonable access to utilities, with any new telephone or electricity connections being placed underground: - Bbe of a size which is proportionate to the adjacent community; and - Bbe consistent with other relevant policies within this Local Plan, including matters of landscape character, tranquillity, and the natural and historic environment.

-Policy 3.11 (2) Gypsy and Traveller Accommodation
+Policy 3.11 (24) Gypsy and Traveller Accommodation

 - 1. Proposals for small scale development of permanent or transit sites for Gypsy and traveller accommodation will be permitted where need for such development in the National Park is demonstrated by a Gypsy and Traveller Accommodation Assessment. - 2.
 Permanent and transit sites must be within, adjoining, or well-related to a Local Centre or Rural Settlement.
-Applications should consider whether any reasonable alternative sites are available outside the National Park. - 3.
-Sites must: - a) be of a scale which is appropriate for and does not dominate the settlement and its community; - b) take into account local amenity; - c) have suitable highway, pedestrian and utilities access; and - d) take a sequential approach to the use of previously developed land and flood risk, consistent with other policies in this Local Plan. - 4.
+Applications should demonstrate that no suitable alternative site exists outside the National Park. - 3.
+Sites must: - a. be of a scale which is appropriate for and does not dominate the settlement and its community; - b. take into account local amenity; - c. have suitable highway, pedestrian and utilities access; and - d. take a sequential approach to the use of previously developed land and flood risk, consistent with other policies in this Local Plan. - 4.
 Permission will be subject to a section 106 legal agreement to ensure occupation is limited to those meeting the definition of Gypsies and travellers in the relevant national planning policy.